cmtye/brawlcrawl-game/README.md

     The bartender at the beginning of the game isn't exactly a friend, but its the best Vira's got.
 We don't see him for long.

 ---

+### 8. Levels
+**8.1.
+Training Level**

+    To train the player on their ability to punch high and kick low, the starting room will make the player break through a wooden board with a high punch and a low kick.
+    This establishes the way of the road for the game and prepares them to hit small enemies with a kick and large enemies with a punch.

+**8.2.
+Each Level**

+    There will be 3-4 levels, with their style reflecting the areas described in 6.2.
+Each will serve to introduce a new enemy or world attribute.
+    This increase in complexity will also see an increase in difficulty.

+---

+### 9. Interface
+**9.1.
+Visual System**

+    The HUD will contain the players health bar, as well as their combo gauge.
+The combo gauge will levels shown to the player that establish when a new upgrade level is achieved.
+    This upgrades will be put into larger icons when earned so the player has feedback when they recieve it.
+    Enemies will have a small health bar above their head when damaged to show their current health level.
+    The camera in most cases scrolls with the character.

+**9.2.
+Control System**

+    The player controls the game through a mouse and keyboard.
+There's potential for controller support as well.

+**9.3.
+Audio, Music, Sound Effects**

+    TBD.

+**9.4.
+Game Art Style**

+    Fantasy style HUD and menus.
+Built of iron with magic fill effects.

+**9.5.
+Help System**

+    N/A.

+---